Orientation phase of an acquisition

 Is the letter of intent binding?

-It is in the seller’s interest that the buyer commits as much as possible and that the document serves as a preliminary purchase agreement, making it difficult for the buyer to withdraw from the purchase (without suffering any consequences).
+It is in the seller’s interest that the buyer commits as much as possible and that the document serves as a provisional purchase agreement, making it difficult for the buyer to withdraw from the purchase (without suffering any consequences).

 Are there any risks associated with a letter of intent?